eaasi/user-handbook/source/guide/interface.rst

 .. image:: images/actions_menu.png
   :align: center

+Download Print Jobs
-- *Download Print Jobs*: This button will appear contextually depending on whether "Environment can print" has been selected in the environment record (see `Viewing and editing environment records`_).
+  This button will appear contextually depending on whether "Environment can print" has been selected in the environment record (see `Viewing and editing environment records`_).
 If enabled, PostScript print jobs from the emulated system should be converted and available here as downloadable PDFs.
+Change Media
-- *Change Media*: This button will appear contextually depending on whether a multi-disk-image Software or Digital Object has been loaded into the environment.
+  This button will appear contextually depending on whether a multi-disk-image Software or Digital Object has been loaded into the environment.
 The user can switch between images within the emulation session, mimicking the behavior of inserting and ejecting floppy disks or CD-ROMs in physical drives.
+Save Environment
-- *Save Environment*: Saves the current emulation session state as a new revision or derivative environment; changes are :ref:`isolated <derivation>` from the base image that began the session.
-The guest operating system must be shut down before the environment changes can be saved (see `Creating new environments`_)
+  Saves the current emulation session state as a new revision or derivative environment; changes are :ref:`isolated <derivation>` from the base image that began the session.
+The guest operating system must be shut down before the environment changes can be saved (see `Creating new environments`_) Send Ctrl-Alt-Del
-- *Send Ctrl-Alt-Del*: Shortcut for sending the `"Ctrl+Alt+Delete" <https://en.wikipedia.org/wiki/Control-Alt-Delete>`_
+  Shortcut for sending the `"Ctrl+Alt+Delete" <https://en.wikipedia.org/wiki/Control-Alt-Delete>`_
   keyboard input to the emulated operating system
+Send Esc
-- *Send Esc*: Sends the "Esc" keyboard input to the emulated operating system
+  Sends the "Esc" keyboard input to the emulated operating system Restart Session
-- *Restart Session*: Reloads the emulation session; any changes made to the environment during the current session will be discarded
+  Reloads the emulation session; any changes made to the environment during the current session will be discarded
+Stop
-- *Stop*: Shuts down the emulation program and quits emulation session altogether; any changes made to the environment during the session will be discarded
+  Shuts down the emulation program and quits emulation session altogether; any changes made to the environment during the session will be discarded

 An emulation session can be ended in several ways: using the "Stop" button from the Action Menu, shutting down the